 Pursuing a Choral Career in Community College

-The first singing course at ECC is designed to guide students through the intermediate concepts of singing and voice control.
-Focus areas include, “breath control, tone quality, diction, range, and stage deportment.”
-Upon completing this first course, students can move to the second voice class, wherein students learn to continually perfect their singing skills through both individualized and group instruction.
+The first singing course at ECC is designed to guide students through intermediate singing and voice control concepts.
+Focus areas include “breath control, tone quality, diction, range, and stage deportment.”
+Upon completing this first course, students can move to the second voice class, where they learn to continually perfect their singing skills through individualized and group instruction.

 As students continue to advance their skills, interested individuals can explore various mediums of music and singing, as offered in ECC’s “Soundsation” class.
 In “Soundsation,” students engage in an advanced and focused study of various elements of jazz.
-Specifically, participants learn how to differ their styles, how to improvise their contributions, how to vary their vocal techniques.
-To prepare students for performances, instructors also teach students how to properly sing with microphones.
+Specifically, participants learn how to differ their styles, improvise their contributions, and vary their vocal techniques.
+Instructors also teach students how to properly sing with microphones to prepare students for performances.
 Best of all, participants in the course demonstrate their talents in performances throughout the course.

-College Chorus, which focuses on both traditional and modern music selections, allows students to experience studio recording sessions, as well as on and off-campus performances.
-Swing Choir extends the practices of College Chorus, while Vocal Ensemble provides students with the advanced freedoms to choose their own musical selections according to their own strengths and interests.
+College Chorus, which focuses on traditional and modern music selections, allows students to experience studio recording sessions and on and off-campus performances.
+Swing Choir extends the practices of the College Chorus, while Vocal Ensemble provides students with the advanced freedom to choose their musical selections according to their strengths and interests.
 As is required in the fundamental College Choir class, both Swing Choir and Vocal Ensemble students will perform at venues both on and off campus; additionally, Swing and Vocal classes will also be able to tour various areas and locations with scheduled performances.